microsoft/nni/docs/source/notes/contributing.rst

 Get started with development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-NNI development environment supports Ubuntu 1604 (or above), and Windows 10 with Python 3.
+NNI development environment supports Ubuntu 1604 (or above), and Windows 10 with Python 3.7+ (documentation build requires Python 3.8+).
 We recommend using `conda <https://docs.conda.io/>`_ on Windows.

 1. Fork the NNI's GitHub repository and clone the forked repository to your machine.